rudidykman/webhook-service/NOTES.md

 The first decision I made was to use Ruby, as it is quick and easy to get a new service started and I have experience working with Ruby.

-Next, I decided to use [Sinatra](https://sinatrarb.com/) as a web framework, again because it is very quick and easy to use when create a new web application, and I felt that Rails would be too bulky for a service that would only contain a single endpoint.
+Next, I decided to use [Sinatra](https://sinatrarb.com/) as a web framework, again because it is very quick and easy to use when creating a new web application, and I felt that Rails would be too bulky for a service that would only contain a single endpoint.
 This decision came with some drawbacks, as I ended up spending some time adding additional gems (like ActiveRecord) that would have come out of the box with Rails, but I still think it is a suitable choice for the application.
 I don't have previous experience with Sinatra, so it was also fun for me to learning something new while completing the challenge.

 ## App structure

 It would have been possible to solve the challenge without making use of a database, as [Svix supports idempotency](https://docs.svix.com/idempotency).
 However, I decided to add a database layer to the service, as I wanted to create a separate application on Svix for each Gigs project, and it is useful to keep track of events sent to Svix and any subsequent failures.

 I structured the domain entities in my service to closely match the Svix entities that I made use of, namely `Notification` (which maps 1-1 to a Svix `message`) and `Application` (which maps 1-1 to a Svix `application`).
-I decided to implement the validation in the database, so the models barely contain anything.
 I have made use of ActiveRecord, as it does all the heavy lifting for you.
 As such, the models are (intuitively) located in `models/`.

 I decided to include a service layer to contain all the business logic.
 This makes the service easy to understand and test.
 The services are located in `services/`.

 The single endpoint (`POST /notifications`) is in the main `app.rb` file.
 This only does some basic request validation (using [json_schemer](https://github.com/davishmcclurg/json_schemer) to validate the incoming request body against the provided event JSON schema), calls the service, and then formats the response.
 I added custom error classes in `lib/errors.rb` to make it easy to handle and format errors.
+As the app only has a single endpoint, I decided not to create any controllers, and simply keep the endpoint in `app.rb`.

 ## Svix Rate Limiting